Planning A Spring Visit

 Spring in Edinburgh is leisurely in pace, and as such is a perfect time for families to get involved in the spirit of the festivals.

-The year kicks off with the Edinburgh International Science Festival, which runs from the 23rd March - 7 April 2013.
-The festival programme has not yet been announced (check back on the 31st January 2013 for full details!), but some returning favourites include the five floors of festival fun in the City Arts Centre which in the past has contained everything from the popular Dig up a Dinosaur to explorations of creepy crawlies and beginners experiments.
+The year kicks off with the Edinburgh International Science Festival, which runs from the 5-20th April 2014.
+The festival programme has not yet been announced (check back in February 2014 for full details!), but some returning favourites include the five floors of festival fun in the City Arts Centre which in the past has contained everything from the popular Dig up a Dinosaur to explorations of creepy crawlies and beginners experiments.

 It is the perfect place to experience top notch family festival fun, in addition to a variety of exhibitions and lectures.
 Previous adult events have included a scientific exploration on the nature of sin, a one on one encounter with Honda’s ASIMO and a single’s science evening.